freddief/mizuhopriceservice/README.md

--- In memory price repository used HashBasedTable to enable query by Vendor and Instrument -- May need multi threaded
--- Domain models for internal app persistence
+-- In memory price repository used HashBasedTable to enable query by Vendor and Instrument -- Domain models for internal app persistence
 -- DTOs for external contracts
 -- Inheritance structure for additional behaviour
 -- Explain Spring integration choice
 -- Explain Kafka choice
 -- reason for modelling Vendor and Instrument
+-- use spring scheduler for cleanUp

+-- enhancements:
--- Explain JSON not XML
+-- XML with to use schema validations
--- explain should make them consumers idempotent
+-- Make consumers idempotent
 -- Java docs?
+-- logging

 -- sort deps in POM
 -- version params for POM
--- logging
 -- error routing for price topic

--- remove from cache after time expired